Recapitalization: Everything You Need to Know

 Case Example: The Stellar Corporation

-The Stellar Corporation is a specialty manufacturer with gains of 38 million in revenues and five million before taxes, depreciation, and amortization (EBITDA).
+The Stellar Corporation is a specialty manufacturer with gains of 38 million in revenues and five million EBITDA.

 The founder of the company created the business in the 80s, and now it has done so well that most of his worth is in his own stock.
 He needs to diversify his portfolio in order to plan for his retirement.
 He wants to increase revenue, and he has some loyal, dedicated senior executives who were helpful in creating the business and now want more involvement and benefits.
 He's also received many requests from brokers and private equity groups.

 This founder connects with an equity group, and they decide on a transaction: $27.5 million in cash and 40-percent equity kept by the owner.
 The owner gives his managers a gift of 15-percent ownership and keeps 25 percent.
 He is happy.
 He will have $25 million in cash proceeds and he, along with the group, continues to keep and develop 40 percent of the equity.
-What follows is an example of the structure of the transaction:
+The following is an example of the transaction's structure:

 Case Example: Inservco

 Inservco is an electronic manufacturing services (CEM) business that was purchased in 1968.
-By 1999, the owners had built it up, and it ranked the 100 best CEM enterprises in the U.S.
+By 1999, the owners had built it up and it ranked among the 100 best CEM enterprises in the U.S.